pivotal/docs-tap/scc/config-deploy-multi-env.hbs.md

 up blue-green deployment, see [Use blue-green deployment with Contour and PackageInstall (alpha)](blue-green-with-packageinstall.hbs.md).

-## <a id="config-canary"></a> Configuring Canary deployment
+## <a id="config-canary"></a> Configuring canary deployment

-You can use canary deployment to gradually shift traffic from one version of an application to a later version, and at the same time, perform analysis to determine if the later version will be either promoted or rolled back.
-For information about setting up canary deployments, see [Use Canary deployment with Contour and Carvel Packages for Supply Chain Choreographer (alpha)](canary-deployment.hbs.md).
+You can use canary deployment to gradually shift traffic from one version of an application to a later version, and at the same time, perform analysis to verify if the later version is either promoted or rolled back.
+For information about setting up canary deployments, see [Use canary deployment with Contour and Carvel packages for Supply Chain Choreographer](canary-deployment.hbs.md).